Chamizal National Memorial

 El Paso Museum of Art

-The El Paso Museum of Art (EPMA) houses a permanent collection of over 7,000 works of art with strengths in American and Mexican art and European art, including a collection of 13th - 18th century paintings and sculptures donated by the Samuel H. Kress Foundation.
-In addition, the Museum offers a divers schedule of temporary exhibitions and engaging programs.
-The EPMA School offers classes, workshops, and camps for adults and children.
+The El Paso Museum of Art (EPMA) houses a permanent collection of over 7,000 works of art from the Byzantine era to the present.
+Among the collection’s strengths in American, Mexican, and European art are Renaissance and Baroque masterpieces from the likes of Botticelli, Canaletto, and Van Dyck, as well as 20th century works by notable natives like Tom Lea.
+In addition, the museum hosts a robust schedule of temporary exhibitions.
+The museum school also offers diverse classes, hands-on workshops, and popular camps for adults and children alike.

 El Paso Museum of History & 3-D Digital Wall